-Metastatic brain tumors arising from systemic cancer affect more than 200,000 people in the United States each year.
+Metastatic brain tumors arising from systemic cancer affect more than nearly 200,000 people in the United States each year.
 Brain metastases have a potentially devastating effect on quality of life and patient survival.
-Recent developments in treatment of patients with brain metastases include stereotactic radiosurgery following surgical resection, molecularly targeted agents, and immunotherapy.
-Dr. Edward Dropcho of Indiana University Medical Center summarizes the clinical features of brain metastases and provides an updated summary and critique of currently available treatments.
+In this clinical article, Dr. Edward Dropcho of Indiana University Medical Center summarizes the clinical features of brain metastases and provides an updated summary and critique of currently available treatments.

 Metastasis to the brain parenchyma is the single most frequent neurologic complication of several common neoplasms, including lung cancer, breast cancer, and melanoma.